 - Will your audience benefit from taking the course?
 Getting to know their goals and expectations in taking the course is very important.

 - Why are they accessing your course?
-What skill are they looking to acquire?
+What skills are they looking to acquire?
 Are they interested in taking the course?
-If you discover they are not, you have to think how to engage them.
+If you discover they are not, you have to think about how to engage them.

 - When they are learning an aspect for the first time (New)

 - When they want to deep-dive into a topic (More)

 - When they want to apply or remember something (Apply)

 - When they need to solve a problem or fix something that has gone wrong (Solve).

 Taking advantage of these moments will enhance your mobile training programs, and you’ll be able to reach your employees where they are most comfortable: through the devices, they’re taking on the go.
 Identifying them for every learning outcome allows us to create opportunities for engagement round the clock.

 Also read: Start Thinking of Micro Learning Moments Now

 3) From The Monitor To Your Phone Screen